NxPKG/khulnasoft-docs/content/load-balancing/additional-options/_index.md

 # Additional configuration

-Beyond [creating a simple load balancer](/load-balancing/load-balancers/create-load-balancer/), you may want to further customize how your load balancer routes traffic or integrate your load balancer with other Cloudflare products.
+Beyond [creating a simple load balancer](/load-balancing/load-balancers/create-load-balancer/), you may want to further customize how your load balancer routes traffic or integrate your load balancer with other Khulnasoft products.

 ## Customize load balancer behavior